Ross0907/Vivado-waveform-extractor/README.md

 | `--smag` | Values as signed magnitude |
 | `--bin` | Values as binary strings |
 | `--us/--ns/--ps` | Time unit (default: us) |

+> **Excel Graphing Tip:** Use `--int`, `--signed`, or `--smag` for Excel export if you want to create graphs.
+These formats store actual numbers.
+Hex and binary are stored as text (to preserve formatting like leading zeros) and cannot be graphed directly.

 ---